watchexec/watchexec/doc/watchexec.1.md

 The command is run with the -c flag (except for cmd on Windows, where its /C).

-Note that the default shell will change at the next major release: the value of \$SHELL will be respected, falling back to sh on unix and to PowerShell on Windows.

 The special value none can be used to disable shell use entirely.
 In that case, the command provided to Watchexec will be parsed, with the